Planet10 Guitars

 Strat of Theseus - Initial build November 2019

 This guitar started life as a $150 kit from StewMac (which they don't sell anymore) that I got to work on my skillz.
 If I screwed it up it wouldn't be a big deal.
-The parts were cheap, but the wood was suprisingly nice.
-I finished the body and neck with light amber shellac, put it together, and it quickly became my #1.
+The parts were cheap, but the body wood was suprisingly nice.
+I finished the body and neck with light amber shellac, put it together.
 It's much lighter than my Fender American Standard which is a thing I immediately became a big fan of.
 I hated a bunch of other aspects about it though, especially the 6 screw bridge, so I started looking to replace parts.

-The body is thiner then stock so getting a bridge was a challenge.
-I eventually found the SuperVee BladeRunner which has an option for a short block.
-I really dig the BladeRunner, and may use it on other instruments that I want a tremolo on.
+The body is thiner than stock so getting a bridge was a challenge.
+I eventually found the SuperVee BladeRunner has an option for a short block so I picked one up.
+I really dig the BladeRunner, and have used it on other instruments.
 Fender noisless pickups and StewMac premium wiring kit make it sound very Strat like.
-Gotoh locking mini tuners (which I love!), and Pure Tone multi-contact jack.
+Gotoh locking mini tuners and Pure Tone multi-contact jack.

-I decided to try refretting the neck, which I did successfully, but wasn't a very good job.
+I decided to try refretting the neck, which I did successfully, but it wasn't a very good job.
 Part of that is my lack of skills, but the bad job done on the fret slots initially certainly didn't help.
-I replaced the neck with a Warmoth maple/rosewood Strat replacement modern construction neck which was great.
+I replaced the neck with a Warmoth canarywood/rosewood Warhead modern construction neck which is great.
 While putting it on I had issues, and I eventually discovered that the screw holes in the body weren't perpendicular.
 Nice!
 Also, the neck pocket is too deep.
 But that's what you get with a cheap kit.
-Some quick work with the drill press though and a plate to raist the neck, and now everything goes together well.
-Because this is a guitar I use to experiement with I currently have it setup with a Warmoth Tiltback 3+3 Gibson scale, and have a Warhead Canary/Rosewood 25.5" scale on order.
+Some quick work with the drill press though and a plate to raise the neck, and now everything goes together well.

-Over time I've replaced everything except the body, and that will happen eventually (as soon as Warmoth stops tempting me with cool other bodies to build) which will complete it's transformation into a Stratocaster of Theseus.
+Over time I've replaced everything except the body, and that will happen eventually (I already have a "bacon" body, just need to do the work) which will complete it's transformation into a Stratocaster of Theseus.

 7lbs 2oz